 In natural conversations, it is very common that a user provides background/relevant information while describing a specific scenario.
-Traits are specific entities, attributes or details that the users express in their conversations.
-The utterance may not directly convey any specific intent, but the traits present in the utterance can be used for driving the intent detection and bot conversation flows.
+Traits are specific entities, attributes, or details that the users express in their conversations.
+The utterance may not directly convey any specific intent, but the traits present in the utterance are used in driving the intent detection and bot conversation flows.

-For example, the utterance ‘my card is being rejected and am on a business trip’ expresses two traits ‘card decline’ and ‘emergency’.
-In this scenario, the utterance does not convey any direct intent or at best it can be used to trigger the ‘unblock card’ flow.
-However, the presence of ‘emergency’ trait can be used to directly assign the conversation to a human agent.
+For example, the utterance: My flight is late and I will miss my connection because of it expresses two traits: flight delay and emergency.
+In this scenario, the utterance does not convey any direct intent.
+However, the presence of the emergency trait is used to directly assign the conversation to a human agent.

-Traits feature is aimed at identifying such characteristics present in user utterances and use them for intent detection and in customizing the bot definition using these characteristics.
+The Traits feature of the XO Platform is aimed at identifying such characteristics present in user utterances and use them for intent detection and in customizing the VA definition using these characteristics.